Obama reassures those worried about losing health insurance

 "As the decision makes its way through the courts, which will take months, if not years, the law remains in place and will likely stay that way," Obama said in a statement.
 "Open enrollment is proceeding as planned today.
 And a good way to show that you're tired of people trying to take away your health care is to go get covered!"

-Midnight Saturday is the deadline to sign up for 2019 plans via HealthCare.org.
+Midnight Saturday is the deadline to sign up for 2019 plans via HealthCare.gov.

 U.S. District Judge Reed O'Connor ultimately sided with a group of Republican-leaning states who had chosen to challenge the law, though his decision does not mean that Obamacare is scrapped immediately.